 Trained sexual and gender-based misconduct advisor (SGBM advisor): The SGBM Advisor is a Skidmore Community staff or faculty member appointed by the Dean of Students and Vice President for Student Affairs who is trained to support the Reporting Individual or Responding Student.
 A current list of trained SGBM advisors is maintained online.

-by an advisor of their choosing to any meetings (including any Adjudication Panel
+an advisor of their choosing to any meetings (including any Adjudication Panel review),

-review), conferences, and interviews pertaining to the investigation or adjudication
+conferences, and interviews pertaining to the investigation or adjudication of an

-of an SGBM complaint.
-In these instances, the advisor’s role is limited to observing,
+SGBM complaint.
+In these instances, the advisor’s role is limited to observing, consulting